mnicasio/Math4330Project/README.md

 # Math4330Project
-this file contains all of the different function required to complete the qr factorization of a
+This program executes the Modified Gram-Schmidt Process.
+The goal of the Gram-Schmidt Process is to orthonormalize a set of vectors in a given space.